nvta-sbiyyala/clojure-playground/README.md

 # clojure-playground

-A Clojure library designed to ... well, that part is up to you.
+A Clojure and Datomic playground to get upto speed on the tech.

 ## Usage

-FIXME
+### Setup datomic
+Download zip from https://my.datomic.com/downloads/pro and setup datomic dependencies locally.
+Note: The `maven-install` script in the zip file is misplaced, it should be one-level up

 ## License